 Noisy external circuitry can potentially impact the output under 2-wire operation.
-In particular, it is possible to get the LTC2460/LTC2462 into an unknown state if an SCK pulse is missed or noise triggers an extra SCK pulse.
+In particular, it is possible to get the LTC2470/LTC2472 into an unknown state if an SCK pulse is missed or noise triggers an extra SCK pulse.
 In this situation, it is impossible to distinguish SDO = 1 (indicating conversion in progress) from valid "1" data bits.
-As such, CPOL = 1 is recommended for the 2-wire mode.
-The user should look for SDO = 0 before reading data, and look for SDO = 1 after reading data.
-If SDO does not return a "0" within the maximum conversion time (or return a "1" after a full data read), generate 16 SCK pulses to force a new conversion.
+A method to prevent this from happening is to read 32 bits each cycle instead of 16 and ignoring the last 16 data bits.
+In the case where a noisy bus leads to an unknown SCK clock count, the extra 16 SCK clock pulses will force a new conversion and place the device in a known state.